Self-adjointness in Quantum Mechanics: a pedagogical path: Second part: emergence of self-adjointness for quantum observables

 namely the quadratic form that expresses the expectation of the observable ``position squared'', i.e., the operator $\psi\mapsto x^2\psi$.
 Pick a sequence $(\psi_n)_{n\in\mathbb{N}}$ in $\mathcal{D}[\mathcal{E}]$ such that $\psi_n\xrightarrow[]{(L^2)}\psi$ for some $\psi\in L^2(\mathbb{R})$ and $\mathcal{E}[\psi_n-\psi_m]\to 0$ as $n,m\to\infty$.
 Then $(x\psi_n)_{n\in\mathbb{N}}$ is a sequence in $L^2(\mathbb{R})$ with the Cauchy property $\| x\psi_n-x\psi_m\|^2_{L^2}=\mathcal{E}[\psi_n-\psi_m]\to 0$ and therefore, by completeness, there exists $\phi\in L^2(\mathbb{R})$ such that $x\psi_n\xrightarrow[]{(L^2)}\phi$.
 As $L^2$-limits are also point-wise (almost everywhere) limits, then $\phi(x)=\lim_{n\to\infty}x\psi_n(x)=x\psi(x)$ for almost every $x\in\mathbb{R}$: thus, $x\psi=\phi\in L^2(\mathbb{R})$, which proves that $\psi\in\mathcal{D}[\mathcal{E}]$.
 Moreover, $\mathcal{E}[\psi_n-\psi]=\|x\psi_n-x\psi\|^2_{L^2}\to 0$.
 The conclusion is that the form $\mathcal{E}$ is closed. \item[(ii)] Consider now the (non-negative) quadratic form $\mathcal{E}[\psi]=|\psi(0)|^2$, $\mathcal{D}[\mathcal{E}]=C(\mathbb{R})\cap L^2(\mathbb{R})$ (the square-integrable functions on $\mathbb{R}$ that are also continuous).
 Along the sequence $(\psi_n)_{n\in\mathbb{N}}$ in $\mathcal{D}[\mathcal{E}]$ defined by $\psi_n:=e^{-nx^2}$ one has $\|\psi_n\|_{L^2}\to 0$ as $n\to\infty$ and $\mathcal{E}[\psi_n-\psi_m]=|\psi_n(0)-\psi_m(0)|^2=|1-1|^2=0$; however, $\mathcal{E}[\psi_n]=1\to\!\!\!\!\!\!\!{/}\;\;\,0$.
 Hence this form is not closed. \end{itemize} \end{example}

-The crucial point in this context is: requiring that certain observable expectations behave as a densely defined, lower semi-bounded, closed quadratic form, forces the underlying linear operator \eqref{eq:fromFormToOp} associated with the form to be self-adjoint (and not merely hermitian).
+The crucial point in this context is: requiring that the expectations of an observable behave as a densely defined, lower semi-bounded, closed quadratic form, forces the underlying linear operator \eqref{eq:fromFormToOp} associated with the form to be self-adjoint (and not merely hermitian).
 Indeed, one has the following.

 \begin{theorem} Let $\cH$ be a complex Hilbert space and let $\mathcal{E}$ be a quadratic form on $\cH$ such that the domain $\mathcal{D}[\mathcal{E}]$ is a dense subspace of $\cH$ and that the form is lower semi-bounded and closed.
 Then the operator $A$ associated with $\mathcal{E}$ through definition \eqref{eq:fromFormToOp} is self-adjoint, and $\mathcal{E}[\psi]=\langle\psi,A\psi\rangle$ for every $\psi\in\mathcal{D}(A)$. \end{theorem}